famouspotatoes1/google-apps-script-angularjs/README.md

 })();
 </script>
 ```
+If you search the web, you will find people who have written on Stack Overflow about not being able to use the minified versions, or the Caja Sanitizer did this or couldn't do that.
+I have not found that to be the case.
+Minified versions work just fine, css libraries work just fine, most all JavaScript libraries or frameworks work just fine.
+The base Google Apps Script functionality (using *.gs* files) requires ES5, but when you are doing a Single Page App this way, you can use some of the ES2015 features.
+I'm no expert in why some work and some don't so I won't try to explain it.
+- Arrow functions work `(arr.map(v => v + 1)`
+- Operators `let` and `const` work just fine
+- Template Strings DO NOT work
+These are all the ones I have tried but haven't had any issues.

 ### Finally, Publish the Web App
 The next step is to *Publish* the web app and it is really simple.
 From the command bar select *Publish > Deploy as web app*.

 ![publish command](/images/google-apps-script-publish-01.png)

 You will be presented with a modal dialog that has a few options:

 ![publish modal](/images/google-apps-script-publish-02.png)

 If you choose to run the app as *Me*, people would technically have access to *your* Google Drive.
-Sometimes that is what you want, like in a secured corporate environment, you may want to send emails using your Google credentials.
-For a publically facing web app, I would not do this, and would choose the second option *User accessing the web app*.
+Sometimes that is what you want, like in a secured corporate environment, you may want to send emails using your Google credentials or maybe save some file to a location on your Drive.
+For a publically facing web app, I would probably choose the second option *User accessing the web app*.

 The next dropdown has the options that determine the accessibility of the app.

 ![publish modal](/images/google-apps-script-publish-03.png)

 It can be private, like if you wanted to use it for a home iot dashboard interface, this would be a great option.
 If you want anyone else to see it, the only other option is to allow *Anyone*.
 I'm not sure what *even anonymous* means, but it doesn't sound like a secure option so I haven't used it.
 If you are part of a G Suite domain, like at work, you will have one more option: *Anyone at yourdomain.com*.
 This is the feature I mentioned earlier that I think adds a nice layer of security.
 Now I don't need to worry about my URL being shared outside my organization, even if somebody did by mistake.

 You will have to select *New* the first time you deploy it.
 From there on, it will have a version number and this is where you get some basic version control.
 The app will have two separate URL's you can access it from, a development one (ending in /dev) and a production one (ending in /exec).
-When you deploy and change version numbers, users accessing the app from the production endpoint will get your latest code.
-If you are accessing the app through the development endpoint, any changes you make in the editor are immediately executed and shown.
+When you deploy and change version numbers, users accessing the app from the production url will get your latest code.
+If you are accessing the app through the development url, any changes you make in the editor are immediately executed and shown.
+I wouldn't share the development url.

-### What don't I get, there must be something
+### What don't I get?
+There must be something
 Well, there is.
 - Any library you want to use must be linked up using `<script>` tags.
 Typically this means you need to find the library on a CDN.
 The only other option is to cut and paste the code into the Web IDE, but this can be kind of nasty.
-- The Web IDE does not like JSX.
+- The Web IDE does not work with JSX.
 For this reason, React is not an option as far as I can see.
 - When you are routing within your app, you will not see the URL change like a typical web application would.
 It is still possible to send parameters on the URL route and everything, you just won't see that URL in the address bar.
 This is because the application is *sandboxed* in an iframe and everything it is doing is inside the sandbox.
 - I wouldn't use it for a real website, if you expect crawlers to index your site and everything.
 Because it is sandboxed, it is not exactly possible to modify the `<meta>` tags.
 Anything you put in your index.html file is buried in the sandbox and I don't think it will be found, though I haven't tested this.